 As from 1934, when the compositions gradually opened up once again to complexity, the lines blossomed into color (Fig. 13, 14, 15):

-and then turned into a multitude of small squares and planes (Fig. 16), the sense of totality displayed in a virtual way only by the endless lines manifested itself in tangible and concrete form within the canvas (Fig. 17):
+and then turned into a multitude of small squares and planes (Fig. 16) which then increased further in quantity and diversity (Fig. 17).
+At this point the sense of totality displayed in a virtual way by the continuity of the lines manifested itself in tangible and concrete form within the canvas (Fig. 17):

 While it is unity that alludes to virtual multiplicity in Lozenge with Yellow Lines, it is multiplicity that alludes to possible unities in Victory Boogie Woogie:

-This is probably what Mondrian felt in his heart but was not yet able to explain clearly when he said that there was too much that was old even in Broadway Boogie Woogie (Fig. 16).
+This is probably what Mondrian felt in his heart but was not yet able to explain clearly when he said that there was too much that was old even in Broadway Boogie Woogie.

 In the European Neoplastic compositions the black lines performed the function of drawing and the fields of color the role of painting.
 Drawing (lines) controlled painting (colored planes) from the outside with no participation, and painting accentuated and varied the proportions pre-established by drawing: